 What You Need to Know

 Bone on bone contact in the knee usually occurs in the later stages of osteoarthritis (OA).
 At this point, there has been significant cartilage loss and joint space narrowing as a result of the disease.
 If you’ve been diagnosed with moderate or severe OA (Figure 1), then bone on bone contact is likely contributing to your pain, stiffness, and other symptoms.

 Osteoarthritis can cause bone on bone pain in one or multiple compartments of the knee where bones meet.
 It’s important to know which knee compartments are affected before choosing a knee brace.
 This is because some braces can only reduce bone on bone contact in specific compartments, so they are only useful for certain people.

 If you want more in-depth information about osteoarthritis and bone on bone knee pain, we highly recommend checking out the resources below:

 How a Knee Brace Can Reduce Bone on Bone Pain

 Forces in the knee can increase to several times body weight during certain activities, such as squatting or climbing stairs.
 If your knee is bone on bone, putting that kind of pressure on the damaged joint surfaces will probably be very painful.
-To combat this, most OA knee braces are designed to unload the joint.
-Unloading reduces pressure on the joint surfaces.
+To combat this, most OA knee braces are designed to offload the joint.
+Offloading reduces pressure on the joint surfaces.
 This allows the knee to move more freely with less bone on bone contact and friction.
 There are several ways a brace can do this, but the result is usually pain relief and improved mobility.
 Reducing bone one bone contact also helps protect against further damage.

-Individuals who wear an unloader knee brace for bone on bone pain can often feel the benefits right away.
+Individuals who wear an offloader knee brace for bone on bone pain can often feel the benefits right away.
 Improvements in technology in recent years make braces an increasingly viable treatment option, especially for those looking to delay or avoid knee replacement surgery.